dansmyers/IntroToCS-Fall-2019/README.md

 ## Textbook

-There is one required **free** online text, *Think Java* by Allen Downey.
-It’s available on the web at http://greenteapress.com/thinkjava/.
+There is one required **free** online text, *Think Python* by Allen Downey.
+It’s available on the web at http://greenteapress.com/thinkpython/.

 We will also use Mimir as an online development and automatic grading platform.
 It costs $25 for the semester.
 Please plan to sign up for Mimir by the start of the first lab.
 I'll send out the details of how to connect your Mimir account to the class by e-mail.